Namaswi24/BitcoinScripting-/README.md

 ### Step 4: Analyze Transactions

-- Check decoded transactions in the output.
+- Check decoded transactions in the output.<br>
-- Use Bitcoin Debugger to verify script execution.
+- Use Bitcoin Debugger to verify script execution.<br>

 ---